Escrow: What Is It And How Does It Work?

 Escrow Accounts For Home Buying

-Sometimes, funds are held in escrow past the completion of the sale of the home.
+Sometimes, funds are held in another type of escrow account past the completion of the sale of the home.
 This is called an escrow holdback.
 There are many reasons an escrow holdback may be needed.
-Perhaps you agreed that the seller can stay in the home an extra month, or maybe you found something wrong with the property during the final walkthrough.
+For example, perhaps you agreed that the seller can stay in the home an extra month, or there are outstanding bills on the home that the seller is responsible for (a water bill, for example).

 If you’re building a new home, money may remain in escrow until you’ve signed off on all the work.
 Once the conditions are met, the money will be released to the right party.